No Country for Old Women: 40 Years in the Wilderness Taught Her How to Survive. A Moment of Mercy Empowered Her to Live.

 At age 19, that restless heart became a broken one—at first shattered, then shuttered, by an event that would send her spiraling into a state of perpetual numbness.

-CLICK HERE TO READ PART TWO OF Leaking Love: Cindee’s Story
+CLICK HERE TO READ PART TWO OF No Country for Old Women: Cindee’s Story